Migrating Instances with legacy Flavors

 You can confirm this in a round-about way by looking at the output of the “lsblk”.
 The output will show all of the “vd” (virtual disk) devices; i.e. “vda”, “vdb”, and so on.
 The first one (“vda”) will be the root file system, and the others will be either ephemeral file systems or attached Volume Storage volumes.
 So if the total number of “vd” devices in the output from “lsblk” is more than the number of attached volumes plus one (for the root file system), then the other discrepancy is likely to be an ephemeral volume.

 Having determined that you have an ephemeral volume, you need to check if it is being used.
 An ephemeral file system is usually mounted on the “/mnt” directory, but you can confirm this from the output of “df -k”.
 Then it is a matter of looking in the “/mnt” directory to see if there is anything of importance.

 Note: if you see a “lost+found” directory in “/mnt”, it was probably created by the file system checker / recovery utility.
 It may contain files that were disconnected from the file system tree.
 You can probably ignore this directory and its contents.

 The migration procedure for an instance with a legacy flavor needs sufficient VCPU and Instance quota to allow you to run the old and new instance at the same time.
 This is for safety.
 So you need to decide what the new flavors need to be, and count the instances and VCPUs required.
 Please ask for a temporary increase in Instance quota or VCPU quota if you need it.

-If you are currently relying on the ephemeral file system on your instance, and need to replace it with volume storage, you will need sufficient Volume Storage quota in the AZ that you are migrating to.
+If you are currently relying on the extra file space afforded by the ephemeral file system on your instance, and you need to replace it with volume storage, then you will need sufficient Volume Storage quota in the AZ that you are migrating to.

 Migrating without an ephemeral file system